anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

 kdensity not_hsg
 ```

-We are going to use the median as a threshold, but you can choose other values if yoy think there's a better way to distinguish schools using this variable.
+We are going to use the median as a threshold, but you can choose other values if you think there's a better way to distinguish schools using this variable.

 ```
 recode not_hsg (0/16 = 1 "High") (16/100 = 0 "Low"), gen(parent_ed)